drhsqlite/fossil-mirror/www/gitusers.md

 is that you’re about to delete it, so you want Fossil to forget about it for the purposes of commands like [`fossil all`][all].

+The closest equivalent for `fossil close` in Git is `git worktree remove`.

 [all]: /help?cmd=all